matn7/CS-Notes/src/main/java/basic_java/README.md

 calendar.
 - After method ends execution the reference variable calendar is no longer valid.
 - Hence, there are no reference to the object created in the method.
 - JVM recognizes this and removes the object from the heap.
-This is called GC.
+- This is called GC.

 **When Garbage Collection is run**

 - Based on fancies of JVM.
-Possible situations:
+- Possible situations:
     - When available memory on the heap is low.
     - When CPU is free.

+***

 ## Concurrency

 - **fail-safe**: Does not throw ConcurrentModificationException.
 - **fail-fast**: throw ConcurrentModificationException.
-- volatile: Value read always from main memory no cache.
+- **volatile**: Value read always from main memory no cache.
-- synchronized: Acquire intrinsic lock on a object.
-Only one object can execute this part of code.
+- **synchronized**: Acquire intrinsic lock on a object.
+    - Only one object can execute this part of code.
-- join: Wait until other thread finish executing.
+- **join**: Wait until other thread finish executing.
 - **wait and notify for inter thread communication**:
     - Must be called from synchronized context method, block.